Pret a Manger: 1986 onwards

+Corporate affairs

 Organisation

-In 1998, the company employed 1,400 people, of whom 19% were from the UK and 60% were from other European Union countries, mainly in Eastern Europe.
+In 1998, the company employed 1,400 people, of whom 19% were from the UK and 60% were from other European Union member states, mainly in Eastern Europe.
 Pret a Manger employs 1 in every 14 applicants.
 Applicants go on a one-day experience day at a shop and their success is determined by votes from the staff members.
 Many managers and senior executives have come from within the company.

 The organisational structure of Pret a Manger is divided between its stores and the main offices.
 The London head office is the hub for the UK stores, while the office in New York City is the hub for the American stores.
 Each store contains levels of positions that range from team member to general manager of the store.
 Above the in-store manager is the operations manager who is in charge of a group of roughly 10 stores, and above that are more senior management positions based out of the offices that are tasked with coordinating a region and maintaining communication with the company's CEO in London.
 All office employees are paired with a "buddy shop" where they work at least two days a year.

 While the uppermost levels of management are located in the offices, not all the office jobs are above the store jobs in the organisational structure.
 Orders do not strictly flow from the head offices in a top-down manner; instead, the channel of communication between the executives and the stores is open in both directions.

 Pret a Manger promotes an internal culture as described in a leaflet entitled "Pret Behaviours".
-The Behaviours break down traits into three categories: passion, clear talking and team working – and identify specific behaviours as "Don't want to see", "Want to see", and "Pret perfect!"
-The number of Behaviours Pret hopes an employee exhibits increases with rank within the company: team members should practise around six Behaviours, managers ten, and the company's executives all of them.
+The behaviours break down traits into three categories: passion, clear talking and team working – and identify specific behaviours as "Don't want to see", "Want to see", and "Pret perfect!"
+The number of behaviours Pret hopes an employee exhibits increases with rank within the company: team members should practise around six behaviours, managers ten, and the company's executives all of them.

+Locations

+The company emphasises the use of natural ingredients and advertises that its sandwiches are made on the day of purchase in a kitchen at each location (with the stated exception of a few small outlets).
+Food left unsold at the end of the day is collected by charities.
+Sandwiches are packaged in paperboard rather than sealed plastic.
+London is Pret's biggest market where 42% of its stores are located.
+There are 697 locations worldwide as of April 2024 in the following locations: